cado-security/product-help/docs/cado/discovery-import/cado-host/cli.md

   List all available groups of files that can be collected.

 - `-o OUTPUT_PATH, --output_path OUTPUT_PATH`
-  Path where / Forensic Acquisition and Investigation Host will save the collection.
+  Path where Cado Host will save the collection.

 #### Kubernetes Specific Options